 c.
 Density Transfer.
 Whenever density transfers are used to create open space in perpetuity by easement or other legal means, and new lots are created, maximum lot coverage shall increase up to 50% and shall be calculated based on each individual new development lot.
 3. TCD Rural Residential (TCD RUR-R); Purpose.
 The purpose of this district is to provide for the development of single-family homes on large lots, either individually or as part of rural subdivisions; to preserve the scenic and rural character of the County; to provide consolidated open space and agricultural lands; and to recognize the desirability of carrying on compatible agricultural operations and home development in areas near the fringes of urban development while avoiding unreasonable restrictions on farming or ranching operations.
 This designation applies to two areas encompassing approximately 420 acres that cover large residential lots located in the foothills which border Santa Fe National Forest.
 This zoning district is characterized by less level, buildable area and more sloping terrain.
 Most of the area has good tree cover, with piñon and juniper trees predominant in the landscape.
 Many of the residential lots that are less than 10 acres are associated with land set aside as conservation easements or permanent open space.
 Uses limited to single-family residential development, agricultural related uses and home occupations that are residential in scale.

-a.
-Use Regulations.
-Uses permitted, conditional and prohibited as identified in Chapter 8 and Appendix B of this Code with exceptions identified on the TCD Use Table [Table 9-5-10].

 b.
 Dimensional Standards.
 The dimensional standards shall be as identified in Chapter 8 of this Code except as prescribed in Table 9-5-2: